stephenstev/How-to-Upload-the-Excel-file-and-fetch-the-data-from-Excel-file-and-stored-into-Mysql/README.md

  Hi everyone,

-   Here you can see the how to fetch the data from Excel(CSV,XLX,XSLX) file and store into mysql database and also send the Bulk mail to users.
+   Here you can see the how to fetch the data from Excel(CSV,XLX,XSLX) file and store into mysql database and also send the mail to users.